Tradeoffs and Comparison Complexity: Appendix: Experiments

 \subsubsection{Intertemporal Preference Reversals: Experimental Details}

-\textbf{Price List and Choice Construction.} The experiment concerns 12 delayed payment options: 6 ``base'' options consisting of 3 high-delay and 3 low-delay options as described in Table \ref{tab:reversals}, and 6 ``scaled-up'' options constructed by multiplying the payments in the base options by a scale factor of 1.6.
-The experiment consists of two parts, which subjects complete in random order: \textit{Binary choice} and \textit{Valuation}.
+The experiment concerns 12 delayed payments: 6 ``base'' options consisting of 3 high-delay and 3 low-delay options as described in Table \ref{tab:reversals}, and 6 ``scaled-up'' options constructed by multiplying the base options payments by a scale factor of 1.6.
+The study consists of two parts, the order of which is randomized: \textit{Binary choice} and \textit{Valuation}.

-In \textit{Binary Choice}, subjects make 16 binary choices between delayed payments, 12 of which are drawn from the 18 possible high/low delay comparisons within the base and scaled-up options, and 6 of which are filler problems that are included to limit repetition.
-The order of problems are randomized, subject to the constraints that 1) no single choice option appears in consecutive choice problems, 2) no consecutive choice problems contain the same set of payoff delays, and 3) no consecutive choice problems are both filler problems.
+In \textit{Binary Choice}, subjects make 16 binary choices between delayed payments, 12 of which are drawn from the 18 high/low delay comparisons within the base and scaled-up options, and 6 of which are filler problems included to limit repetition.
+Problem order is randomized, subject to the constraints that 1) no single choice option appears in consecutive choice problems, 2) no consecutive choice problems contain the same set of payoff delays, and 3) no consecutive choice problems are both filler problems.